atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 put the image here link<https://www.youtube.com/watch?v=Fuy73n6_bBc>

-Basic kalman filter is less than sufficent if we have non liner measurement function from Gaussion to not a Gaussion result.
+Basic kalman filter is less than sufficent if we have non liner measurement function from Gaussion[predited state] to not a Gaussion result and kalman filter equation can not be used any more.

 we have to use extended kalman filter by using first order of taylor expansion to construct a linear approximation.

 Question 4 :How does an Extended Kalman Filter differ from a regular Kalman Filter?
 Provide an example of where an EKF would be necessary or an improvement, and detail why it would be needed in that situation.
+Extended kalman filter

 Question 5 :What is the difference between an Extended Kalman Filter and an Unscented Kalman Filter?
 In what situations would there be larger differences between the two approaches?